sakhnik/nvim-ui/README.md

 - No Electron (show stopper)
 - Ability to run in [KVM](https://www.linux-kvm.org/page/Main_Page)
 - Proper text rendering, for instance, with combining characters: на́голос
+- Simple code to be a playground for ideas

 Turns out, it's quite easy to code after experiments with [SpyUI](https://github.com/sakhnik/nvim-gdb/blob/master/test/spy_ui.py).